cedricbonhomme/newspipe/README.md

 installed in a Python virtual environment (with [virtualenv](http://www.virtualenv.org)).
 The installation will use the configuration file for the database setup.

-You can configure pyAggr3g470r (proxy, user agent, etc.) in the file ``conf/conf.cfg``.
+As already said, you can configure pyAggr3g470r (database name, proxy, user agent, etc.) in the file ``conf/conf.cfg``.
-If you want to use pyAggr3g470r with Tor/Privoxy, you just have to set the value of ``http_proxy`` (for example: ``http_proxy = 127.0.0.1:8118``).
+For example if you want to use pyAggr3g470r with Tor/Privoxy, you just have to set the value of ``http_proxy`` (for example: ``http_proxy = 127.0.0.1:8118``).
 Else leave the value blank.
+The default configuration should be good, so you really juste have to run the script ``install.sh``.

 Backup
 ------